advpetc/tech_notes/docs/Books/minimal-spanning-tree.md

 ## Growing MST

 Grows one edge a time.
-THe generic method manages a set of edges A, maintaining the following loop invariant:
+The generic method manages a set of edges A, maintaining the following loop invariant:

 **Prior to each iteration, A is a subset of some MST**